qevlar/run-in-subdirectory/README.md

 example:
   When this program is executed with the following command:
-    run-in-subdirectory -d frontend/ yarn eslint frontend/src/index.ts Then the command will be executed:
+    run-in-subdirectory -d client/ npx --no eslint client/src/index.ts Then the command will be executed:
-    yarn eslint src/index.ts
+    npx --no eslint src/index.ts
-  and the current working directory will be set to frontend/
+  and the current working directory will be set to client/
 ```